Homeism/-pkmn-chonk/README.md

 #### Deriving key material

 Shared secrets should not be used directly.
-Instead, f
+Instead, feed them into a *Key Derivation Function* (KDF), to